tagyoureit/nodejs-poolController/README.md

 1. Run the following command to make the daemon run the socat upon startup:
 `sudo update-rc.d poolTTY defaults`
 1. Setup the app parameters (below)

+### Another alternative method
+Props to @antamy.
+Another approach to an `etc/init.d` script.
+The script is `runAtBoot.sh`.
+See https://github.com/chovy/node-startup for instructions to use this script.

 #### Test socat